The local church builder

 A good fit for nonprofits, too

-The company’s specialization in church construction later expanded to include nonprofits.
+The company’s specialization in church construction later expanded to include construction and renovation for nonprofits.
 Building projects for both types of organizations are often led by committees, and Roberts Construction had developed a unique process to help committees and other leaders engage their organizations’ members, supporters and beneficiaries, as well as meet financial requirements.

 Among the firm’s noteworthy nonprofit projects are the Dane County and Jefferson County Humane Societies and the YWCA.
 Roberts Construction Associates earned many awards for its church and nonprofit work, in addition to other commercial construction projects.